stock2shop/connector/readme.md

 cp env.sample .env
 ```

-Edit the `.env` accordingly.
+Edit the `.env` file accordingly.

 Start the Demo API locally.
 The API uses the file system to store information, it has no database.

-> Binaries for Mac, linux and windows have been included in demo_store directory
+> Binaries for Mac, linux and windows have been included in the `demo_store` directory
 > The demo API is built in Go, instructions to build are below but are not required
 > to run the project.